 The lake is about half a mile down from the village, where you can hire boats and bikes from Coniston Boating Centre.
 There are shops, pubs and places to eat in the village.

-Have a great family day out at Coniston.
-Pre-book motor boats, canoes, kayaks, paddleboards, bikes and more!
-Our friendly staff wil help you make the most of your adventure.Hire boats and bikes at Coniston Boating Centre
+Have a great family day out on Coniston water.
+Book online now for motor boats, canoes, kayaks, paddleboards, bikes and more.
+Our friendly staff will help you make the most of your adventure, and the Bluebird cafe has a delicious range of food, drinks and ice creams.Visit Coniston Boating Centre

 Our printable map of Coniston Water shows you where to park, where to hire boats, footpaths and cycle routes, where to catch a boat trip from, and of course where to hire your boats and bikes at Coniston Boating Centre.Map and guide to Coniston Water